SortableJS/Sortable/README.md

 	// Element is dropped into the list from another list
 	onAdd: function (/**Event*/evt) {
-		// same properties as onEnd
-	},
+		// all properties of onEnd event plus: var itemEl = evt.putMode;  // put mode: "clone", when in a clone context },

 	// Changed sorting within list